rajarshikhare/sas/README.md

 	"npm install"

    This will install all the dependencies required for the application.

+3. Download and run mongodb server.

-3. Now type the command "npm start" to execute the program.
+4. Now type the command "npm start" to execute the program.